-Immortalized melanocyte cell lines melan-p1 (OCA2 deficient) from C3H-Oca2cp/25H (pink-eyed dilute) mice (Sviderskaya et al., 1997) and WT melan-Ink4a-Arf1 (formerly called melan-Ink4a-1; referred to here as melan-Ink4a or WT) from C57BL/6J-Ink4a-Arf-/- (Cdkn2 null) mice (Sviderskaya et al., 2002) have been described and were derived from the skins of neonatal mice.
-Three immortal SLC45A2deficient melanocyte lines, melan-uw-1, -2, and -3, were similarly derived from the skins of neonatal C57BL/6J-Ink4a-Arf-/- SIc45a2uw/uw (uw) mice.
-Mice were housed and interbred by Lynn Lamoreux (Texas A&M University, College Station, TX), and skins were shipped on ice to London.
+Immortalized melanocyte cell lines melan-p1 (OCA2 deficient) from C3H-Oca2^{cp/25H} (pink-eyed dilute) mice (Sviderskaya et al, 1997), and "wild-type" (WT) melan-Ink4a-Arf1 (formerly called melan-Ink4a-1; referred to here as melan-Ink4a or WT) from C57BL/6J-Ink4a-Arf^{-/-} (Cdkn2 null) mice (Sviderskaya et al., 2002) have been described and were derived from the skins of neonatal mice.
+Three immortal SLC45A2 deficient melanocyte lines, melan-uw-1, -2 and -3, were similarly derived from the skins of neonatal C57BL/6J- Ink4a-Arf^{/-} SIc45a2^{uw/uw} (underwhite) mice.
+Mice were housed and interbred by Dr Lynn Lamoreux (Texas A&M University, College Station, TX, USA), and skins were shipped on ice to London.
 Only the melan-uw-2 line (referred to here as melan-uw) was used here because they were more uniform in pigmentation both before and after stable expression of HA-SLC45A2.
-All cells were cultured at 37°C and 10% CO2 in RPMI 1640 medium supplemented with 10% fetal bovine serum (Atlanta Biologicals) and 200 nM 12-O-tetradecanoylphorbol-13-acetate (TPA).
+All cells were cultured at 37°C and 10% CO2 in RPMI 1640 medium supplemented with 10% FBS (Atlanta Biologicals) and 200 nM 12-O-tetradecanoylphorbol-13-acetate (TPA).
 Melan-uw cells grow poorly in the absence of adenylate cyclase activators, which also stimulate the transcription of melanogenic genes.
-To properly compare them, melan-uw cells, melan-p1 cells, and all stable cell lines derived from these cells were additionally supplemented with 200 pM cholera toxin.
+In order to properly compare them, melan-uw cells, melan-p1 cells, and all stable cell lines derived from these cells were additionally supplemented with 200 pM cholera toxin.
 Melan-Ink4a cell medium was not supplemented with cholera toxin, but we expect that this might contribute to underestimating the differences between Melan-Ink4a and the other cell lines due to the increased expression of melanogenic genes in the latter.
-Cell lines were authenticated by restoration of pigmentation on expression of the WT form of their defective genes and verified to be negative for mycoplasma every 2-3 mo using the MycoAlert Mycoplasma Detection Kit (Lonza).
+Cell lines were authenticated by restoration of pigmentation upon expression of the wild-type form of their defective genes, and verified to be negative for mycoplasma every 2-3 months using the MycoAlert Mycoplasma Detection Kit (Lonza).

-Retrovirus production from transiently transfected Plat-E cells (Morita et al., 2000) and retroviral transduction of melanocyte cell lines were carried out as described previously (Setty et al., 2007; Meng et al., 2012).
+Retrovirus production from transiently transfected Plat-E cells(Morita et al, 2000) and retroviral transduction of melanocyte cell lines were carried out as described previously (Meng et al, 2012; Setty et al., 2007).
 Briefly, Plat-E cells were transfected with retroviral DNA constructs using Lipofectamine 2000 (Thermo Fisher), and the medium was replaced the next day.
 Retrovirus-containing supernatants were collected 48 h later, filtered, and added to melan-Ink4a cells or melan-uw cells in a 1:1 ratio with fresh medium.
 The medium was replaced the next day, and pools of stable transductants were selected 24 h later by adding 300 μg/ml hygromycin B to the medium.
 Stable transfectants were occasionally treated with 200 μg/ml hygromycin B for 2-3 d to maintain selective pressure for the transgene.
 For transient transfections, cells on glass coverslips were transfected with DNA constructs using Lipofectamine 3000 or Lipofectamine 2000 (Thermo Fisher), and the medium was replaced the next day.
-Cells were fixed using 4% formaldehyde/ phosphate-buffered saline (PBS) 48 or 72 h after transfection and stored at 4°C for immunolabeling and analysis.
+Cells were fixed using 4% formaldehyde/PBS 48 or 72 hours after transfection and stored at 4°C for immunolabeling and analysis.

-DNA constructs
+DNA Constructs